Summary

 RBD happens when you sleep.
 It can lead to talking and shouting.
 It can make you move vigorously.
 You might have vivid, striking dreams as well.
 When this happens, people with RBD are seen to suddenly move or call out.
 They can look like they are acting out their dreams.
 The episode usually doesn't go on for long.
 Often you might be able to recall what your dream was about when you wake up.

 RBD can be a danger to both people with it and their bed partners.
-This can be due to the person with RBD responding violently to an imagined attack or because of vigorous movement of their arms and legs.
+This can be due to the person with RBD responding violently to the content of their dream, often resulting in or because of vigorous movement of their arms and legs.

 What causes RBD?

 There are two forms of RBD.
-The first often occurs later in life (over 50 years of age) and more often in males.
-The cause is unknown.
-People with this form of RBD should be checked for the possibility of the development of neurological conditions such as Parkinson’s disease.
-The second form of RBD occurs as a side effect of medicines, such as a high dose of antidepressants.
+The first often occurs later in life (over 50 years of age) and is recognised more often in males.
+The cause isunknown.
+People with this form of RBD should be checked for the possibility of the development of neurological conditions, as it can occur before or alongside a diagnosed neurological condition, such as narcolepsy or Parkinson’s disease.
+The second form can be a side effect of medicines, such as a high dose of antidepressants.

 RBD can be made worse if you also have another sleep problem, such as Obstructive Sleep Apnoea.